Kareem Abdul-Jabbar: Rookie of the Year (1969–1970)

-Alcindor displaying the skyhook over Wes Unseld of the Baltimore Bullets.
+Abdul-Jabbar displaying the skyhook over Wes Unseld of the Baltimore Bullets.
 The shot was almost impossible to block.

-The Globetrotters offered Alcindor $1 million to play for them, but he declined and was picked first overall in the 1969 NBA draft by the Milwaukee Bucks, who were in only their second season of existence.
+The Globetrotters offered Abdul-Jabbar $1 million to play for them, but he declined and was picked first overall in the 1969 NBA draft by the Milwaukee Bucks, who were in only their second season of existence.
 The Bucks had won a coin toss with the Phoenix Suns for the first pick.
 He was also chosen first overall in the 1969 American Basketball Association draft by the New York Nets.
-The Nets believed that they had the upper hand in securing Alcindor's services because he was from New York; however, when Alcindor told both the Bucks and the Nets that he would accept only one offer from each team, he rejected the Nets' bid as too low.
+The Nets believed that they had the upper hand in securing Abdul-Jabbar's services because he was from New York; however, when Abdul-Jabbar told both the Bucks and the Nets that he would accept only one offer from each team, he rejected the Nets' bid as too low.
 Sam Gilbert negotiated the contract along with Los Angeles businessman Ralph Shapiro at no charge.
-After Alcindor chose the Milwaukee Bucks' offer of $1.4 million, the Nets offered a guaranteed $3.25 million.
-Alcindor declined the offer, saying: "A bidding war degrades the people involved.
-It would make me feel like a flesh peddler, and I don't want to think like that."
+After Abdul-Jabbar chose the Milwaukee Bucks' offer of $1.4 million, the Nets offered a guaranteed $3.25 million.
+Abdul-Jabbar declined the offer, saying: "I might have received more money if I had waited, but I would have degraded the representatives of the N.B.A. and A.B.A. in doing so."

-Alcindor's presence enabled the Bucks to claim second place in the NBA's Eastern Division with a 56–26 record (improved from 27–55 the previous year).
+Abdul-Jabbar's presence enabled the Bucks to claim second place in the NBA's Eastern Division with a 56–26 record (improved from 27–55 the previous year).
 On February 21, 1970, he scored 51 points in a 140–127 win over the SuperSonics.
-Alcindor was an instant star, ranking second in the league in scoring (28.8 ppg) and third in rebounding (14.5 rpg), for which he was awarded the title of NBA Rookie of the Year.
+Abdul-Jabbar was an instant star, ranking second in the league in scoring (28.8 ppg) and third in rebounding (14.5 rpg), for which he was awarded the title of NBA Rookie of the Year.
 In the series-clinching game against the Philadelphia 76ers, he recorded 46 points and 25 rebounds.
 He was the second rookie to score at least 40 points and 25 rebounds in a playoff game, the first being Wilt Chamberlain.
 He also set an NBA rookie record with 10 or more games of 20+ points scored during the playoffs, tied by Jayson Tatum in 2018.

 First championship, MVP, and Finals MVP (1970–1971)

 The next season, the Bucks acquired All-Star guard Oscar Robertson.
 Milwaukee went on to record the best record in the league with 66 victories in the 1970–71 season, including a then-record 20 straight wins.
-Alcindor was awarded his first of six NBA Most Valuable Player Awards, along with his first scoring title (31.7 ppg).
+Abdul-Jabbar was awarded his first of six NBA Most Valuable Player Awards, along with his first scoring title (31.7 ppg).
 He also led the league in total points, with 2,596.
 The Bucks won the NBA title, sweeping the Baltimore Bullets 4–0 in the 1971 NBA Finals.
-Alcindor posted 27 points, 12 rebounds and seven assists in Game 4, and he was named the Finals MVP after averaging 27 points per game on 60.5% shooting in the series.
+Abdul-Jabbar posted 27 points, 12 rebounds and seven assists in Game 4, and he was named the Finals MVP after averaging 27 points per game on 60.5% shooting in the series.